dotnet/msbuild/Documentation/addressing-incremental-compilation-warnings.md

 - __[Unknown Compiler]__: csc, vbc, and fsc have known side effects (which files and directories they read, write, and what they are not reading/writing).
 We don’t know this for other compilers.
 So we choose to be safe and disable incremental compilation for now.
 We are planning to enable specification of tool side effects in a future version, so that they can participate in incremental compilation as well.

-- __[Forced Unsafe]__: The build was marked unsafe using the `--force-incremental-unsafe` flag.
+- __[Forced Unsafe]__: The build was not incremental because the `--no-incremental` flag was used.
 Remove this flag to enable incremental compilation.